taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Character designs: Asoka Morei, Iri, Eireena McLeland

+### Page 1

+Asoka: *"Iri, can you hear me?"*

+Iri: *"Yup!
+Loud and clear!"*

+Asoka: *"Shhhhh, you're not supposed to *actually* vocalize!"*

+Iri: *"Mmmoopssies!!"*

+Asoka and Iri are

-Asoka travels to the southern side of the "Red Zone" (Large stretch of equatorial zone of the Earth which is too hot for even the Biononymous to cross, harshly separates the Northern and Southern hemispheres) as a stowaway on a World Gov Peacekeeper naval vessel.
+Asoka travels to the southern side of the "Red Zone" (wide stretch of equatorial zone circling the Earth, where it is too hot for even the Biononymous to cross; this zone harshly separates the Northern and Southern hemispheres) as a stowaway on a World Gov Peacekeeper naval vessel.
 During the journey, Asoka has flashbacks to hearing Eireena's plan - to send Asoka with the Peacekeepers so that they can try to find the mysterious people in the Amazon, warn them of the Peacekeepers' arrival and their questionable motives, and offer these people an alliance with the Biononymous against the World Government.
 Eireena gifts Asoka with the fruits of a secret Biononymous eSyrup textile research program, which, turns out, Asoka's parents were involved in - eSyrup cloth that can change color and texture to blend into the surroundings perfectly and seamlessly.
-Asoka is to train the art of controlling this new kind of eSyrup cloth with the help of their mechapet.
+Asoka is to train the art of controlling this new kind of eSyrup cloth with the help of their mechapet Iri.
 Eireena then arranged to get Asoka onto the Peacekeeper naval vessel.
 During the journey, Iri swims in a real ocean for the first time.
 The Peacekeeper naval vessel finally arrives at the abandoned ruins of the ancient city of Manaus and docks.

 ## Chapter 5